 - Rising Moon: The plants’ sap increases, and this is the ideal period for priming your plants because they’re more resistant.
 The Rising Moon is the best time to sow seeds, harvest vegetables, or graft any more plants.

-- Descending Moon: Sap decreases, and this time is beneficial for everything that occurs underneath the ground.
-This is the right time to fertilize your plants and to plant or prune any trees.
+- Waning Moon: Sap decreases during the Waning Moon, and this time is beneficial for everything that lives underneath the ground.
+The Waning Moon is the right time to fertilize your plants and to plant or prune any trees.

-2. Gardening according to the Moon’s position
+2. Garden with the Moon’s position

 There are 4 types of days that work with the Moon’s position.